How Can Talk Therapy Improve Mental Health

 Where do I find a therapist or other mental health professional?

 Talk therapists and professionals that hold sessions in a group setting can be found both in-person and online.
-When researching which mode of therapy works best for you or your family member, keep your symptoms and goals in mind, knowing that you have counseling options available virtually if you face barriers in person.
+When researching which mode of talk therapy works best for you or your family member, keep your symptoms and goals in mind, knowing that you have therapy options available virtually if you face barriers in person.
 If you're unsure which type of therapy you want to try, consider scheduling your first session with a therapist or finding someone who offers integrative therapy.
 Below are a few methods of finding a talk therapist.

 Talk with friends and family